The Last of Us (video game): Sales

-Within seven days of its release, The Last of Us sold over 1.3 million units, becoming the biggest video game launch of 2013 at the time.
-Three weeks after its release, the game sold over 3.4 million units, and was deemed the biggest launch of an original game since 2011's L.A.
+Within seven days of its release, The Last of Us sold over 1.3 million copies, becoming the biggest video game launch of 2013 at the time.
+Three weeks after its release, the game sold over 3.4 million copies and was deemed the biggest launch of an original game since 2011's L.A.
 Noire and the fastest-selling PlayStation 3 game of 2013 at the time.
-The game became the best-selling digital release on the PlayStation Store for PlayStation 3; this record was later beaten by Grand Theft Auto V. The Last of Us ultimately became the tenth-best-selling game of 2013.
+The game became the best-selling digital release on the PlayStation Store for PlayStation 3; this record was later beaten by Grand Theft Auto V. The Last of Us ultimately became the tenth-best-selling game of 2013, and sold six million copies in its first year.
 In the United Kingdom, the game remained atop the charts for six consecutive weeks, matching records set by multi-platform games.
 Within 48 hours of its release, The Last of Us generated more than the £3 million earned by Man of Steel in the same period.
 The game also topped the charts in the United States, France, Ireland, Italy, the Netherlands, Sweden, Finland, Norway, Denmark, Spain, and Japan.